ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 ```
 If you have both Synopsys DC and Yosys, you can synthesize the same Verilog module with both tools and compare their performances.

+### Step 4: Translate the netlist file to SCD format

 Before executing TinyGarble, the generated netlist needs to be converted to the [SCD](/Verilog2SCD) format using `V2SCD_Main`.
 For example to convert `syn/mac_8_8_32bit.v` to SCD, run